phoenixframework/phoenix/guides/views.md

 ### HTML components

 The last feature provided by HEEx is the idea of components.
-Components are pure functins that can be either local (same module) or remote (external module).
+Components are pure functions that can be either local (same module) or remote (external module).

 HEEx allows invoking whose function components directly in the template using an HTML-like notation.
 For example, a remote function: